tektoncd/triggers/README.md

 Triggers is a Kubernetes
 [Custom Resource Definition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)
 (CRD) controller that allows you to extract information from events payloads (a "trigger") to create Kubernetes resources.
+If you are looking to start with triggers please take a look at the [getting started guide](./docs/getting-started/README.md).

 The contents of this repo originated from implementing [this design](https://docs.google.com/document/d/1fngeNn3kGD4P_FTZjAnfERcEajS7zQhSEUaN7BYIlTw/edit#heading=h.iyqzt1brkg3o)